amitlan/website/writing/pg/partition-logical-replication/index.md

 This still implies though that matching partitions must be present on the receiving server.
-Actually, `INSERT`, `UPDATE`, `DELETE` operations on a partitioned table are physically applied to its leaf partitions and so each operation's `WAL` record (or specifically logical information contained in it) contains the leaf partitions' schema information.
+Actually, `INSERT`, `UPDATE`, `DELETE` operations on a partitioned table are physically applied to its leaf partitions and so each operation's `WAL` record (or specifically, the logical information contained in it) contains the leaf partitions' schema information.
 Because logical replication publisher plugin (`pgoutput`) generates logical change records to publish by decoding `WAL`, those records thus contain leaf partition information.
 That is why the receiving server must have the